OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 where commits are signed and verified.
 Or utilise git locally with signed commits.

+An under review document can either be within the PR branch's `draft` directory or `released` directory depending on which workflow is more appropriate for the review.
+By having it within the `released` directory the reviewer is more easily able to see the difference between the original document and the updated document.

 | Participants               |
 | -------------------------- |
 | Any employee or contractor |